keleshev/keleshev.com/cortege-a-row-polymorphic-tuple.md

-Every once in a while I stumble upon some tuple-heavy code [like this](ocaml-fst):
+Every once in a while I stumble upon some tuple code [like this](ocaml-fst):

 ```ocaml